 Recently I heard on the radio that when Christopher Columbus came to the Caribbean on his first voyage in 1492, at his first landing in the Bahamas, the natives could not see his ships because large sailing ships did not exist in their reality.
-This is an example of paradigm blindness, but it is a myth.
-In fact, Columbus was met by Arawak tribals, who were accomplished boat people.
-On his second voyage he was met by Carib cannibals.
-Furthermore, Columbus had been preceded by Chinese sailors in 1421, also in large sailing ships.
-(Menzies, 2003)

-The way I first heard this story told, it was Captain Cook's first landing at the Hawaiian Islands, in 1778.
-But Captain Cook's Log does not support this story.
-This one is also a myth.
-The popularity of this myth shows the appeal of an idea with merit, true or not.
+The way I first heard this story, it was Captain Cook's first landing at the Hawaiian Islands, in 1778.
+The popularity of these myths shows the appeal of an idea with merit, true or not.
 But here is a version that we may fully document.